-Poor sanitation compromises children's health, safety and nutritional status, and is associated with diarrhoea, cholera, malaria, bilharzia, eye infections and skin disease.
-The use of open land and bucket toilets also impacts on water quality and contributes to the spread of disease.
+Good sanitation is essential for safe and healthy childhoods.
+Poor sanitation compromises children's health, safety and nutritional status, and is associated with diarrhoea, cholera, bilharzia, eye infections and skin disease.
+The use of open land and bucket toilets impacts on water quality and contributes to the spread of disease.

-Children's access to adequate sanitation facilities has risen over the seven-year period from 47% in 2002 to 61% of children in 2008.
-Yet over 7 million children still use unventilated pit latrines, buckets or open land, despite the State's goal to provide adequate sanitation to all, and to eradicate the bucket system.
+Children's access to adequate sanitation facilities has risen over the eight-year period from 47% in 2002 to 63% of children in 2009.
+Yet 6.8 million children still use unventilated pit latrines, buckets or open land, despite the state's goal to provide adequate sanitation to all, and to eradicate the bucket system.
+Children (37%) are more likely than adults (29%) to live in households without adequate sanitation facilities.
 There are great provincial disparities.
-In provinces with large metropolitan populations, like Gauteng and the Western Cape, over 90% of children have access to adequate sanitation, while provinces with large rural populations have the poorest sanitation.

-The proportion of children with adequate toilet facilities increased from 22% in 2002 to 50% in 2008 in the Eastern Cape, and from 36% to 51% in KwaZulu-Natal.
-Only 29% of children in Limpopo had adequate sanitation in 2008.
+In provinces with large metropolitan populations, like Gauteng and the Western Cape, around 90% of children have access to adequate sanitation, while provinces with large rural populations have the poorest sanitation.
+The proportion of children with adequate toilet facilities increased from 22% in 2002 to 50% in 2009 in the Eastern Cape, and from 36% to 58% in KwaZulu-Natal.
+Only 37% of children in Limpopo had adequate sanitation in 2009.

-Racial inequalities persist: Over 95% of Indian, White and Coloured children had access to adequate toilets in 2008, while only 55% of African children had access to basic sanitation.
+Racial inequalities persist: Nearly 100% of White and Indian children, and nearly 95% of Coloured children had access to adequate toilets in 2009, while only 57% of African children had access to basic sanitation.
 This is a marked improvement from 38% of African children in 2002.

 Effective sanitation is not simply about toilet technology.
 It is equally dependent on personal hygiene and effective sanitation services.
-The General Household Survey does not indicate whether toilets are in clean, or in working order.
+The General Household Survey does not indicate whether toilets are clean and in working order.

-Table 8b: Number and proportion of children living in households with basic sanitation, 2002 & 2008
+Table 6b: Number and proportion of children living in households with basic sanitation, 2002 & 2009

-Sources: Statistics South Africa (2003 ; 2009) General Household Survey 2002; General Household Survey 2008.
+Sources: Statistics South Africa (2003; 2010) General Household Survey 2002; General Household Survey 2009.
 Pretoria: Stats SA.
-Analysis by Katharine Hall & Double-Hugh Marera, Children's Institute, UCT.
+Analysis by Katharine Hall, Children's Institute, UCT.

 Notes: 1 Children are defined as people aged 0 - 17 years.
 2 Population numbers are rounded off to the nearest thousand.
-3 Strengths and limitations of the data are described on pp. 132 - 134.
+3 Strengths and limitations of the data are described on pp. 104 - 106.
 4 The confidence intervals, shown on the graph as a vertical line at the top of each bar, represent the range into which the true value may fall.
 See p.
-97 for more details on confidence intervals.
+77 for more details on confidence intervals.
 5 See www.childrencount.ci.org.za for more information.